+USB Ports

-USB Ports Use the USB ports to connect USB devices.
+Use the USB ports to connect USB devices.

+LAN Port

-LAN Port Connect an RJ-45 jack to the LAN port to connect your computer to the network.
+Connect an RJ-45 jack to the LAN port to connect your computer to the network.

-Audio Ports (optional)
+Audio Ports

+(Optional)
-Use the three audio ports to connect audio devices.
-The first jack is for stereo line-in signal.
-The second jack is for stereo line-out signal.
-The third jack is for microphone.

-This motherboard may adopt 8-channel audio ports that correspond to the A,B, C, and E port respectively.
+Use the audio jacks to connect audio devices.
+The D port is for stereo line-in signal, while the F port is for microphone in signal.
+This motherboard supports 8-channel audio devices that correspond to the A,B, C, and E port respectively.
 In addition, all of the 3 ports, B, C, and E provide users with both right & left channels individually.
-Users please refer to the following note for specific port function definition.
+Users please refer to the following note for specific port function